Dmkk01/Basics-in-C-/README.md

 # Basics in C
-Simple exercises made in one of my C classes at Aalto University
+Simple exercises from one of my C courses at Aalto University

 ### Module 1
 Basics